|St. Clement's Cathedral (Katedrála sv. Klimenta) forms part of the Klementinum, the largest and most historic complex of buildings in the Old Town.|

 St. Clement's is known for its excellent acoustics, making the church a fine venue for classical music concerts.
 These run throughout the year, and feature the original 18th century Baroque organ.

-In winter the interior of the cathedral is heated and the seats have cushions, but it is still advisable to wear warm clothing for concerts.
+In winter, St. Clement's Cathedral is heated and the seats have cushions, but it is still advisable to wear warm clothing for concerts.

 Our long standing relationship with St. Clement's ensures that if you book tickets for concerts through Prague Experience you are guaranteed the best seats available, generally in rows 1-2.